rethRed/C.R.U.D-on-users/README.md

 <h1>Update the user</h1>
 <p>You can provide any field you what to be updated. </p>
-<strong>Remember, you have to provide the access token into the header!</strong>
+<small>Remember, you have to provide the access token into the header!</>

 <![updateUser](https://user-images.githubusercontent.com/92902916/198899082-1f2317d8-1527-4513-a1b3-d2abb20ca5a1.png)